Tansil011019/connect-4/README.md

-# Connect 4
+# Connect 4 (IF5150 variation)
-Connect 4 programmed in python using pygame.
+Connect 4 programmed in python using pygame, with some modifications.

 #### About the game: Connect 4
 Connect-Four is a two-player 6x7 board game where colored discs are dropped vertically down occupying the last available slot within that respective column by taking turns by the players.
 When we introduce so called "**Artificial intelligence**" into the game (the agent) we we need to equip the agent with knowledge regarding states, actions and goal (goal test) in order for the agent to achieve it's goal.